Yulia-Mala/django_site_newspaper/README.md

-Admin site for newspaper. **Manage your papers, topics, redactors easy.**
+Admin site for the newspaper. **Manage your papers, topics, redactors easy.**
 Use text search and filtering among newspapers for easy search!

 Check it out!